 Detailed Reviews

-If you’re living with obsessive-compulsive disorder, NOCD was designed specifically for you.
-Its licensed therapists specialize in Exposure and Response Prevention (ERP), widely recognized as the most effective approach for managing OCD.
+NOCD was designed specifically for people living with obsessive compulsive disorder (OCD).
+Its licensed therapists specialize in exposure and response prevention (ERP), a form of cognitive behavioral therapy (CBT) that is widely recognized as the most effective approach for managing OCD.
 Plus, you’ll have access to 24/7 community support and practical tools to help you apply ERP strategies in your daily life.

 Pros & Cons